6 signs of a happy cat

 “What is the best way to keep my dog’s teeth clean?”

-A bit like with humans, brushing is the very best way to keep your dog’s teeth clean.
+A bit like with humans, brushing is a great way to help keep your dog’s teeth clean.
 However, brushing can be hard to do with some dogs, and it needs to be done regularly to be effective.
-To see the benefits, you must brush your dog’s teeth at least three times a week!
-We know this target can be difficult to achieve, so we’ve have developed our dental care sticks to be used alongside brushing, to support your pet’s dental hygiene as best as possible.
+To see the benefits, we advise that you brush your dog’s teeth at least three times a week.
+We know this target can be difficult to achieve, so we’ve have developed our Dental Care products to be used alongside brushing, to support your pet’s dental hygiene as best as possible.

 Dog about to enjoy a healthy meal

-“How do dental care sticks fit in with a healthy, balanced diet?”
+“How do Dental Care products fit in with a healthy, balanced diet?”

 “Can I whiten my dog’s teeth?”